14 realistic health tips

 Fat is not a bad word.

 It’s a bit of a taboo word, right?
 But chuck the word ‘healthy’ in front of it and it opens up a world of opportunities.
-Including healthy fats into your diet can even assist with your weight loss goals. 🤯 A few high-fat foods that are great for your health in moderation include olive oil, avocados, dark chocolate, whole eggs, oily fish, nuts and seeds – yum, right?
+Including healthy fats in your diet can even assist with your weight loss goals. 🤯 A few high-fat foods that are great for your health in moderation include olive oil, avocados, dark chocolate, whole eggs, oily fish, nuts and seeds – yum, right?

 The other good thing about eating foods with healthy fats, as well as those that are high in protein, is that they can help you stay fuller for longer periods of time.
 This means you won’t desire that little unhealthy snack or other meals as often!